Table of Contents

 Kidblogis an online platform where students can start their own blog related to the curriculum.
 Their audience might include other classes in their grade or students on the other side of the world.
 Other students and parents can comment on their work.

 Teachers can monitor all activity within their community of authors and need to approve all content before it goes live.
 This makes it a great platform for students to practise having a digital presence, without the dangers of the internet.

 With education technology already entrenched in modern teaching, you might be wondering what the future holds.

-There are many ways it could impact future learning.
-One of these is making learning more personalised by accommodating different students’ learning styles.
-This shift is also likely to make students more independent in the classroom and able to take greater responsibility for their learning.
+There are many ways it could impact future learning opportunities.
+One of these is making the learning experience more personalised by accommodating different students’ learning styles.
+This shift is also likely to make students more independent in the classroom and able to take greater responsibility for their digital learning.

 Technologies that adapt to a students’ skill level and modify tasks accordingly are already available and could become more prevalent.
 NAPLAN Online is an example of an assessment that adjusts as each student progresses through the questions.
 Artificial intelligence and machine learning could take the lead here.

-Adaptive technologies will likely get better at supporting students with special needs or disability.
+Adaptive technologies and learning management systems will likely get better at supporting students with special needs or disability.

 Another change is the shift from equipping students with knowledge and skills to be good workers, to being able to think critically, work collaboratively and adapt in an ever-changing global world.
 With the availability of information at the fingertips (or voice search), the need to sift through encyclopaedias is gone.
 Instead, students must know how to sort quality information from that which is false or misleading.